chirpy2605/voron/V0/Rapid_Burner/README.md

 - Use the Voron defaults and print in ABS or better.
 The parts are orientated correctly in the STL.
 - Print the appropriate cowl for your sensor probe if you use one
-- Print the appropriate hotend mount
+- Print the appropriate extruder hotend mount
-- Print the extruder mount if needed
+- Print the extruder mount

 ## BOM:

-- 4x M3x10mm SHCS/BHCS (2 for the X carriage mount, 2 for the cowl mount)
-- 4x M3x5x4mm heat inserts (4 for extruder mount)
-- 6x M3x15mm SHCS/BHCS (2 for extruder mount if required)
-- 1x M3x20mm SHCS/BHCS (for the rear of the v0.2 X carriage mount)
-- 4x M2x10mm self tapping screws (for blower fans)
+- A variety of M3 SHCS or BHCS screws
 - 2x 4010 blower fans (24v recommended)
 - 1x 3010 hotend fan (24v recommended)